 Covered employers should determine whether they will offer a self-insured private plan, purchase a policy to cover MAPFML benefits from an insurance carrier, or continue to contribute to the state program.
 If self-insuring, employers should ensure their policy, bond, and exemption application follow the Department’s guidance for approval.
 If obtaining coverage from an insurance carrier, obtain the policy form numbers from the carrier when available, as the policy number must be submitted by employers at the time of exemption renewal.
 If utilizing the state PFML program, continue to make required quarterly contributions and make sure you have hung the required workplace poster and provided the required written notice to employees and new hires.

-ReedGroup continues to work with its private plan employer and carrier partners to ensure its products and services are ready to administer private plan MAPFML benefits on January 1, 2021.
-Additionally, ReedGroup will be providing concurrent benefit offset calculation support for those employers choosing the state plan option.
-If you are interested in working with ReedGroup to administer your private plan benefits, please reach out to your account executive or click here to connect with us.
+ReedGroup has been posting updates on progress toward MA PFML since 2018 – our latest post on the subject can be found here, and our first post on MA PFML is here.
+ReedGroup worked with its private plan employer and carrier partners to ensure our products and services were ready to administer private plan MAPFML benefits as of January 1, 2021.
+Additionally, ReedGroup provides concurrent benefit offset calculation support for those employers choosing the state plan option.
+If you’re not already a ReedGroup client, and are interested in working with ReedGroup to administer your private plan benefits, please click here to connect with us.